 In addition to containing other vitamins and nutrients essential to your diet, one cup of cucumber provides 11 percent of your daily requirement for vitamin K, which builds healthy bones.
-They also contain lignans, which research has shown may decrease the risk of cardiovascular disease as well as several types of cancer.
+They also contain lignans, which research has shown may decrease the risk of heart disease as well as several types of cancer.

 Naturally low in calories, fat, cholesterol and sodium, we promise this salad will keep you cool as a cucumber.

 - 4 cups fresh tomatoes, cut into bite-sized pieces